donaldRwilliams/GGMncv/README.md

 A tuning free option is also available.
 This is accomplished by setting the tuning parameter to
 ![](https://latex.codecogs.com/svg.latex?%5Csmall%20%5Csqrt%7Blog%28p%29/n%7D)
-(see for example Zhang, Ren, and Chen 2018; Li et al. 2015; Jankova and Van De Geer 2015) and then selecting
+(see for example R. Zhang, Ren, and Chen 2018; Li et al. 2015; Jankova and Van De Geer 2015) and then selecting
 ![](https://latex.codecogs.com/svg.latex?%5Cgamma)

 ## Example: Structure Learning